 Physicians often recommend hormonal therapy (HT) for managing menopausal symptoms, as well as preserving bone density.
 However, the National Institute on Aging (NIA) caution against the health risks that HT often poses, including that of a heart attack, stroke, and breast cancer.

-Additionally, the United States Food and Drug Administration (FDA) recommend that women take the smallest dose of HT for the shortest period of time possible.
+Additionally, the United States Food and Drug Administration (FDA)

 Because of the adverse health effects associated with HT, many women turn to complementary, plant-based medicine for symptom relief during menopause.
 Plants such as red clover or soy contain phytoestrogens – substances similar to the estrogen produced by the human body, but derived from plants.